1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 .

-To find out which letter to use (/dev/vd?), use the command lsblk
+To know which letter to use (/dev/vd?), use the command lsblk

 :